0xArgus/GAS-C2/README.md

 ---

 ## 11. Legal & Ethical Notice

-This repository was created exclusively for **responsible disclosure** to Google's Vulnerability Reward Program.

 - All testing was performed in an isolated lab environment with no real victims
 - No production systems, real credentials, or third-party data were accessed
-- The PoC code is published as part of the VRP submission to allow Google engineers to reproduce and validate the findings
 - Reproduction of this technique against systems you do not own or have explicit written permission to test is illegal and unethical

-*Security research must be conducted responsibly.
-The goal of this disclosure is to help Google improve the security of Apps Script for all users.*